Dine' Content Standards for the Week –

 We are an Apple ConnectEd school with each of our students having an iPad; all teachers have MacBooks, iPads, and Apple TVs to support high student achievement.
 Apple ConnectEd is focused on utilizing technology to provide access and equity to our students and to increase student achievement.

 We have implemented a Fire Sciences program in partnership with the Pueblo Pintado Fire Department and San Juan College.
-This program will prepare students for direct employment in the areas of Public Safety and Security as well as prepare them to continue their education at San Juan College.
-Professional developement for staff, student leaders, and community members will be held on October 26th and 27th with the focus on curriculum development.
+This program prepares students for direct employment in the areas of Public Safety and Security as well as prepare them to continue their education at San Juan College.
+Professional developement for staff, student leaders, and community members was held on October 26th and 27th with the focus on curriculum development.
+Fire Science students visited San Juan College on December 2nd to experience college level courses.

-We welcome your ideas for improving the services we provide to our students and community.
-Please stop by the school or call 505.721.5520.
+We welcome your ideas and input.
+Please stop by the school or call 505.721.5520 and share you thought, concerns, or suggestions.

 You are also welcome to stop by my home 5A Warrior Drive in the TGH teacherage.